scott-matkosky/AI_Text_Detector/README.md

 ## Overview

-This project leverages DistilBERT fine-tuned on ~23K labeled examples (L2R Dataset) and Kaggle's LLM text detect competition (AIDE dataset) from 2024, which spans domains like academic research, business, and legal documents.
+This project leverages DistilBERT fine-tuned on ~23K labeled examples (L2R Dataset) and Kaggle's LLM text detect competition (AIDE dataset) from 2024.
+The data spans domains like academic research, business, and legal documents.
 The model utilizes sophisticated linguistic indicators and ensemble-based cross-validation for reliable identification of AI-generated content.

 ---